badouralix/oh-my-via/README.md

 ### Install for Oh-My-ZSH

+Oh-My-VIA is available as an [external theme for Oh-My-ZSH](https://github.com/ohmyzsh/ohmyzsh/wiki/External-themes#oh-my-via).

 In order to use this theme, you have to clone this repository in your Oh-My-ZSH `custom/themes` directory ( usually `~/.oh-my-zsh/custom/themes` ) :